MicrosoftDocs/dynamics365smb-docs/business-central/ai-preview-getstarted.md

 [!INCLUDE[ai-preview](includes/ai-preview.md)]

 You can try AI-powered item marketing text with Copilot whether you're an existing Business Central customer or a potential customer, that is, someone who's just interested in exploring Business Central and trying out the new capability.
-To get started, you'll need to get access to a preview version of Business Central that supports the new capability.
+To get started, you'll need access to a Business Central online version that supports the new capability.
 Complete the section below that applies to you.

 ## Your organization already uses Business Central